lucas-mior/brn2/README.md

   repeated, the user will be asked to fix the rename buffer or exit.
 - Renaming millions or billions of files can be slow.
 Disabling sorting (`-s` option) and printing (`-q` option) might help a bit.
+- If you want to filter/organize the files to rename, use command line utilities like `find` and output it to a file.
+Edit this file as you like and then launch brn2 with the `-f` option.
+See examples below.

 #### Be careful when renaming in depth
 If you supply the files: